rollup/plugins/packages/replace/README.md

 Type: `{ [key: String]: Replacement }`, where `Replacement` is either a string or a `function` that returns a string.
 Default: `{}`

 To avoid mixing replacement strings with the other options, you can specify replacements in the `values` option.
-For example, the following two signatures are equivalent:
+For example, the following signatures:

 ```js
 replace({